anurag26311/network_anomally/README.md

 ![](images/correlation.png)

-Since our data itself is not particularly high dimensional and the correlation between the features presented in each cell is different, we need to be careful when removing them.
-To do this, we can record the features that are identified as redundant in each cell, and then remove those that are redundant for most cells (4 cells out of 5, in our case), and there are 6 features meet the criteria to delete.
+Since our data itself is not particularly high dimensional and the correlation between the features presented in each node is different, we need to be careful when removing them.
+To do this, we can record the features that are identified as redundant in each node, and then remove those that are redundant for most nodes (4 nodes out of 5, in our case), and there are 6 features meet the criteria to delete.

 ### 2.1.3 Fill NaN & Add new features

 According to the above analysis, we first remove the redundant feature values and then fill them according to different methods

-On top of the above, we will also consider the effects of time of day ( hour of a day) and cell.
+On top of the above, we will also consider the effects of time of day ( hour of a day) and node region.

 Finally, we get 8279 data containing 20 features.

 ## 2.2 Modeling

+### 2.2.0 Proposed System Overview

+**Model Core:**
+*   **Autoencoder:** Detects anomalies via reconstruction error — represents a high-performing but less interpretable approach.
+*   **Isolation Forest:** Detects anomalies by isolating outliers — interpretable and computationally efficient.

 ### 2.2.1 Isolation Forest